gcr/lab-workbook/README.md

 - **Helping you plan which experiments to run** by keeping each experiment separate, immutable, and easily referable.

-This library comes in two parts:
+To solve these three problems, this library comes in two parts:

 - **Lua code for your training scripts** that saves experimental artifacts to S3.
-- **Python code for your development laptop** that loads those artifacts from S3 so you can analyze results from an IPython Notebook
+- **Python code for your development laptop** that loads those artifacts from S3 so you can analyze results from an IPython Notebook.

+Note: the current version only includes support for saving results into S3 from Lua training scripts.
+If your training scripts use Python...sorry!

 How to set up
 =============